Case Overview

 Current state of weight loss drug lawsuits

 Weight loss drug lawsuits have been consolidated in the Eastern District of Pennsylvania as part of an ongoing multidistrict litigation (MDL).
-The MDL includes GLP-1 lawsuits against all eight of the drugs mentioned above (Ozempic, Wegovy, Rybelsus, Saxenda, Victoza, Mounjaro, Zepbound and Trulicity).
-As of December 2, 2024, over 1,300 GLP-1 lawsuits were pending in the MDL.
+The MDL includes GLP-1 RA lawsuits against all eight drugs mentioned above (Ozempic, Wegovy, Rybelsus, Saxenda, Victoza, Mounjaro, Zepbound and Trulicity).
+As of September 2025, over 2,600 GLP-1 lawsuits were pending in the MDL.

 Motley Rice currently represents plaintiffs in the MDL against Novo Nordisk and Eli Lilly for injuries caused by these drugs.
 If you suffered injuries because of a weight loss drug made by Novo Nordisk or Eli Lilly, we may be able to help you take legal action.